What is a bank run? Definition, causes and examples

 What causes a bank run?

-The Federal Deposit Insurance Corporation (FDIC) is a government agency created in 1933 to help reduce the likelihood of bank runs.
-Its purpose is to protect customers when banks fail and are forced to close their doors.
-The agency guarantees money is safe by insuring up to $250,000 per depositor, per FDIC-insured bank, per ownership category.
+The Federal Deposit Insurance Corporation (FDIC) is a government agency created in 1934 to help reduce the likelihood of bank runs.
+The FDIC is an independent government agency that insures deposits in member banks up to $250,000 per depositor, per bank, for each account ownership category.

 Silicon Valley Bank

-Silicon Valley Bank experienced a run on deposits on March 9, 2023, when stock prices plummeted and customers withdrew $42 million from the bank, leaving it with a negative balance of $958 million.
+Silicon Valley Bank experienced a run on deposits on March 10, 2023, when stock prices plummeted and customers withdrew $42 billion from the bank in a single day.
 The rush to withdraw funds occurred after CEO Greg Becker announced the bank had lost nearly $2 billion in assets.

 Signature Bank